-Almond Meringue Kisses: The wonderful thing with this recipe, is that this it yields quite a few cookies, (depending on the size you pipe them), so be sure to share them with friends.
+The wonderful thing about this recipe is that it yields quite a few cookies, (depending on the size you pipe them), so be sure to share them with friends.

 Almond Meringue Kisses

 Hello Everyone, Almond Meringue Kisses, also called Almond Meringue Cookies are gluten-free, crisp, tasty, and popular in the Springtime.

 The recipe photos in this post have been updated since this post was originally published back in 2015 and the rest of the post copy below is the same; enjoy the new photos!